pylipp/ros_temp_laser/README.md

 Small hobby Arduino/ROS project.
-Mainly for keeping references of how to setup the development environment
+Mainly for keeping references of how to setup the development environment (terminal-based: vim, platformio command line tool, ROS)

 ## Hardware